The Breadwinner (2017 film): Production

 In May 2016, it was announced that key animation for the film had commenced.
 The Breadwinner was a co-production between Aircraft Pictures in Canada, Melusine Productions in Luxembourg, and Cartoon Saloon in Ireland.

-The Breadwinner was executive produced by Angelina Jolie who worked with director Nora Twomey to bring the novel to the screen.
+The Breadwinner was executive produced by Angelina Jolie, who worked with director Nora Twomey to bring the novel to the screen.
 Twomey is an Irish animator, director, screenwriter, producer and voice actress.
 She is also a founding partner in Cartoon Saloon, an Irish animation studio based in Kilkenny that did the key animation for The Breadwinner.
-Twomey commented on the serious theme in her animation film, saying "I think that animation is very broad... so I don't see why it needs to be thought of as just a babysitting device...
+Twomey commented on the serious theme in her animation film, saying: "I think that animation is very broad... so I don't see why it needs to be thought of as just a babysitting device...
 I wanted to go for the same audience that Deborah had gone for — young adults and adults as well.
 The film doesn't really talk down to anyone."

-In a 2018 interview with Twomey, she revealed that Angelina Jolie was involved in the casting of the voice actors, in particular the Canadian talent Saara Chaudry who voices Parvana, as Twomey recalls "She [Chaudry] has such empathy, intellect and emotional depth, a unique talent for an 11 year old actor."
-Choudry's personality also played a role in shaping Parvana's mannerisms, as Twomey explains in another interview, “Seeing what Saara was able to comprehend as an actor, as an artist, and as a child gave me an understanding of how to craft our film [in a way] that doesn't take for granted what children are afraid of or not afraid of.”
+In a 2018 interview with Twomey, she revealed that Angelina Jolie was involved in the casting of the voice actors, in particular the Canadian talent Saara Chaudry who voices Parvana; Twomey recalled: "She [Chaudry] has such empathy, intellect and emotional depth, a unique talent for an 11 year old actor."
+Chaudry's personality also played a role in shaping Parvana's mannerisms, as Twomey explains in another interview, “Seeing what Saara was able to comprehend as an actor, as an artist, and as a child gave me an understanding of how to craft our film [in a way] that doesn't take for granted what children are afraid of or not afraid of.”